 This misunderstanding, I believe, reveals a fundamental misunderstanding of my entire project and the analysis of institutional facts.
 The crucial notions for me involve rights, duties, obligations and various other sorts of powers.
 Institutional reality, broadly speaking, is about power, remembering of course that some of these are negative powers, and some attenuated powers and have evolved into mere honors or dishonors.
 But the structure of institutional reality is a structure of power.
 And that is not the case with works of music.
 Works of music are just acoustical phenomena on which we have imposed a function, but not a status function.

 The same mistake about the x term, namely the mistake of supposing that the institutional fact, or as he calls it, the “social object”, can only exist as long as the x term exists, is repeated when it comes to contexts.
 He seems to suppose that a social object, in order to continue to exist, requires some specific context in which it must exist.
 Furthermore he thinks it is a requirement of my analysis that the contexts in question need not themselves involve institutional facts.
 But neither of these points is correct.
 It is certainly not universally the case where status functions are concerned.
 Often a particular context is required in order to create a status function, but once created it then exists in a fashion which is context-free.
 He seems to suppose that a continuation of the context is essential for the continued existence of a “social object”.
 That is sometimes the case but not always.
 In order for Bill Clinton to continue as President of the United States, the United States has to continue to exist.
-But there are lots of institutional facts that become totally context-free, because the context that was essential to their creation, creates them in such a way that does not depend on any further contextual features.
+But there are lots of institutional facts that become totally context-free, because the context that was essential to their creation creates them in such a way that does not depend on any further contextual features.
 Thus, for example, the New York Yankees won the 1998 World Series.
 In order for their movements to count as winning it, those movements had to take place in a certain context.
 But once they have won it, then they are the victors of the 1998 World Series for all time and for all contexts.

 Furthermore, it is a mistake that I thought I had blocked in the actual text, to suppose that in order to create institutional facts in a context c, context c must itself be non-institutional.
 That is not at all the case.
 Indeed I give many examples of how the context is itself institutional.
 Thus the context in which saying certain words counts as getting married in the state of California requires the presence of a qualified official.
 But the fact that someone is a qualified official is itself an institutional fact of the sort that I am analyzing.
 This is not a difficulty of the analysis, it is one of its features, and I believe one of its strengths that it shows the interlocking structure of institutional reality.